orbeon/orbeon-forms-doc/xforms/submission-extensions.md

     * and the data to submit belongs to an instance (as opposed to a non-instance XML node)
     * and the final effective of the validate attribute is true

-The "effective value" for the validate, relevant and xxf:calculate attributes is the value after considering:
+The "effective value" for the `validate`, `relevant` and `xxf:calculate` attributes is the value after considering:

 * each attribute's default value
 * resolution of AVTs